 Below are more quilts I would consider contemporary, even though they contain elements of the traditional quilt:

-One of thirteen quilts made for a large extended family from the clothes of the mother of my customer Deonna.
-This is certainly a more contemporary use of the traditional block.
-And the clothes were gorgeous and inspiring to work with.
+Two quilts above are two of thirteen quilts made for a large extended family from the clothes of the mother of my customer Deonna.
+These demonstrate a more contemporary use of the traditional block.
+And these clothes were gorgeous, each one of them an inspiration.

 Bluebell Woods of England